 If making pie crust makes you crumble, try this one!
 It’s perfect for sweet or savory pies and is my favorite for apple pie.
-I use it for Rita’s Pumpkin Pie too, which is the only way I make my Thanksgiving pumpkin pies.
+I use it for Rita’s Pumpkin Pie with bitters which is how I always make my Thanksgiving pumpkin pies.

 And just a reminder:

-A is for Apple, and also for our Get Cooking Simply recipe style
+A is for Apple, and also for my RecipeRose recipe style

 Appealing ideas that may be new to you – hey, we all get in cooking ruts!

 Approachable techniques for every day cooking.